New Museum: New location (2007 to present)

+2020s annex

+The museum bought the neighboring building at 231 Bowery in 2008.
+The New Museum announced plans for an annex on the site in 2016 after raising $43 million of an $80 million capital campaign; the museum later increased its capital fundraising goal to $125 million.
+The New Museum and hired OMA to design an annex at that location in 2017.
+Shohei Shigematsu of OMA publicized plans for the annex in 2019, at which point the annex was to cost $63 million.
+The annex would have seven floors (at the same heights as the 2007 building's floors), a glass facade, and 60000 ft2 of gallery space.
+There would be an elevator and stair on the annex's exterior.
+The annex was to be named for Toby Devan Lewis, who donated $20 million for its construction.
+The New York Times described the new New Museum annex as emphasizing "transparency and upward movement".

+Initially, the annex was to be completed in 2022, but construction did not even start until then.
+The museum building closed in March 2024 so the annex could be completed.
+During the building's closure, museum staff hosted walking tours, as well as discussions with panels of artists.
+The annex topped out in November 2024, and the museum announced in February 2025 that the museum would reopen later that year.
+The expansion would allow the museum to double its exhibition space.
+Oberon Group and Julia Sherman were also hired to operate a full-service restaurant at the annex's base.

 Unionization

 On January 24, 2019, eligible employees at the New Museum voted 38–8 to unionize, with a plan to join NewMuU-UAW Local 2110.
-Asked for their reasons for unionizing, the New Museum employees said, “As the New Museum Union, we ask, above all, that these ideals be mirrored in the museum’s working conditions, hiring practices, wages, and benefits.
+Asked for their reasons for unionizing, the New Museum employees said, “As the New Museum Union, we ask, above all, that these ideals be mirrored in the museum's working conditions, hiring practices, wages, and benefits.
 We believe that fair compensation and transparency for all workers throughout the museum is essential to ensuring its diversity, reducing turnover, and strengthening the New Museum community: salaries, wages, and benefits at the museum must be sustainable for everyone, regardless of the privileges afforded them by race, class, or gender.”

 Collection

 When she founded the museum, Marcia Tucker decided it should buy and sell works every 10 years so that the collection would always be new.
 It was an innovative plan that was never carried out.
 In 2000, the museum accepted its first corporate donation of artworks.
 The museum then held a modest collection of about 1,000 works in many media.
 In 2004, it joined forces with the Museum of Contemporary Art, Chicago and the Hammer Museum in Los Angeles in raising $110,000 from two foundations -- $50,000 from the American Center Foundation and $60,000 from the Peter Norton Family Foundation—to help pay for commissioning, buying, and exhibiting the work of emerging young artists.
 As of 2021, the New Museum has been a non-collecting institution.